I almost did not photograph last weekend’s Bay Area Derby Pride double header. I would have missed something special.

 When the schedule for the 2014 Golden Bowl roller derby tournament was released, I was excited.
 Four top WFTDA teams would compete at a Bay Area venue that provides great photo opportunities.
 I would celebrate the end of the school year by photographing the Windy City Rollers, the Hollywood Scarlets, the San Diego SoCal team, and the local Golden Girls.
 I forgot about Father’s Day.

 Each year, I forget that Father’s Day is going to be difficult.
 I love being a father more than anything.
 Father’s Day and derby are not a conflict.
 I love bringing my kids to derby, and they love going.
-Father’s Day is just a difficult day for me to remember that I love being a father, because my father and I had a difficult relationship.
-He’s been dead for almost ten years and we still have a difficult relationship.… Read the rest
+Father’s Day is just a difficult day for me to remember that I love being a father, because my father and I had a difficult relationship. … Read the rest

 I am an official photographers for the [wb_fb_f name=”bayareaderbygirls” id=””] .
 I have a camera, a press badge and a really cool derby name.
 (I am P Giddy.)
 One of my friends asked me how I lucked into this gig.
 I really do not know.
 I showed up one day after attending a bout.
 I think I will keep showing up until they tell me its time to leave.